Is debt consolidation an alternative to bankruptcy?

 5 Steps to Lowering Monthly Loan Repayments

-The following suggests the steps you should take, if you are considering a debt consolidation loan and have a poor credit history
+One alternative to bankruptcy if you have high-cost loans is to consolidate those debts into a cheaper loan and reduce your monthly outgoings.
+The following suggests the steps you should take if you are considering a debt consolidation loan and have a poor credit history

 You also need to add up all you are spending per month on your loans, this should be fairly simple just look at your latest bank statements and add all these up.

-Now that you know what you can afford to pay per month use our Loan Calculator you can now calculate the size of loan that you could take out.
+Now that you know what you can afford to pay per month use our Loan Calculator and you can now calculate the size of the loan that you could take out.

 Now that you know how much you can afford, you need to start the process of finding a suitable loan.
 We offer you two options for doing this